-The MW Operations team (if active) should be contacted, prior to setting up the launch point, to ADVISE the runway in use and to receive a brief of any relevant local activities.
-The Duty Instructor must also establish the conditions on the field to determine if winter or summer launch point setups are required.
+The Middle Wallop Operations teams as listed in the log cabin should be contacted, prior to setting up the launch point, to discuss the runway in use and to receive a brief of any relevant local flying activities (green card).
+The Duty Instructor must also conduct a runway inspection as to Middle Wallop DAM and establish the conditions on the field to determine if winter or summer launch point setups are required.

-Local weather and NOTAMS for an area no less than 10nm from MW are to be provided by Duty Instructor 1 (Printed copy placed in Log Cabin).
+Local weather and NOTAMS for an area no less than 10nm from Middle Wallop are to be provided by Duty Instructor 1 (Printed copy placed in Log Cabin).

 Note: It is the responsibility of all Pilots (especially XC pilots) to familiarise themselves with NOTAMS for their planned flight.
-Internet facilities and Wi-Fi are provided in the clubhouse for members to self-brief.
+There is currently no Internet facilities and Wi-Fi provided in the clubhouse for members to self-brief.
+This needs to be carried out off-site.